-COMPLEMENTARY STUDIES (CS) AND HUMANITIES & SOCIAL STUDIES (HSS)
+COMPLEMENTARY STUDIES (CS) AND HUMANITIES & SOCIAL SCIENCES (HSS)

 To graduate, you must take 2.0 credits in complementary studies, of which at least 1.0 credits are HSS courses.
 0.5 credits = 1 half year course.
 These are typically taken in second and fourth year, or in the summer (have to pay extra tuition).
+Students must complete 4 CS/HSS electives, including 2 mandatory HSS.
 For a list of faculty approved elective lists, please consult the following links.
 You can also request other A&S courses to act as a substitute: